O-1A Approval & Success Rate (USCIS Data) (2026)

 What Are the Most Common Reasons O-1A Petitions Are Denied?

-Failure to establish national or international scope
+Failure to establish a national or international scope

 Weak final merits determination despite meeting three criteria

 Technically satisfying three of the eight evidentiary criteria is necessary but not sufficient.
-USCIS conducts a final merits determination assessing the totality of evidence to confirm the applicant is among the small percentage at the top of their field.
-Evidence that marginally satisfies criteria without demonstrating sustained recognition at the highest level fails this final assessment.
-Strong evidence for three well-documented criteria consistently outperforms thin evidence spread across five or six.
+USCIS conducts a final merits determination, assessing the totality of the evidence to confirm that the applicant is among the small percentage at the top of their field.

 Need help with your U.S. visa application?